-Do you have any personal skills or expertise that would make you a natural candidate to start a certain type of business?
+Do you have any personal skills or expertise that would make you a natural candidate to start a certain type of lucrative business?

 For example, a nutritionist could easily make the case for starting a health food company, while an accountant could partner with a software developer to create a better tax preparation service.
 You may be better positioned than most people to take advantage of an opportunity by leveraging expertise you already have.

-How to Make Money Fast
+Business Ideas that Make Money Fast

-- Solving a vexing problem.
-Businesses often solve problems for consumers by offering a product, service, or expertise.
+Profitable businesses often solve problems for consumers by offering a product, service, or expertise.
 Sometimes, consumers don’t realize they even have a problem until a business pops up ready to solve it.
 For example, Stitch Fix, a company estimated to be worth $300 million, acts as a personal stylist and ships boxes of clothes and fashion accessories to consumers.
 This service is a quick solution for consumers who want the services of a personal stylist, who don’t enjoy buying clothing, or who are too busy to shop.

-- Piggybacking on emerging trends and technologies.
 You don’t necessarily have to reinvent the wheel.
 Many startups play off of emerging trends and technologies in the consumer and business markets.
 Consider all the food (and meal prep/delivery) startups that have sprung out of the organic and natural food movement.
 When it comes to creating a business, identify the industries that hold your interest.
 Become a true expert in them by reading relevant blogs, magazines and newsletters.
 Not only will you be building your knowledge, but also you’ll be able to keep your eye on key trends and new technologies.

-- Making a current product cheaper or better.
 Consider how you can make a popular product or service better (or perhaps sell it for less).
 This was Apple Inc.’s original secret sauce.
 For example, Steve Jobs didn’t invent the personal computer or the smartphone, but he saw an opportunity to make those consumer technologies easier and more fun to use.

 Once you’ve generated some intriguing business ideas, it’s time to picture where you and your work will best reside: online, offline, or some combination of the two: